Helpful Links & Information

 Example:

 You may enjoy the convenience of having bottled water in your home, but do you know how much you are truly spending?
-A case of 40 bottles at a warehouse store (i.e. Costco, BJ's, Sam's Club, etc.) will cost you approximately $2.99.
-That sounds like a great deal, however, those 40 bottles only actually total 5.28 gallons of water.
-In comparison, your water and sewer bill is presented in HCF or Hundred Cubic Feet.
+A case of 40 bottles at a warehouse store (i.e. Costco, BJ's, Sam's Club, etc.) will cost you approximately $4.96.
+That sounds like a great deal, however, those 40 bottles only actually total 5.31 gallons of water.

-Therefore, if the average residence consumption is 7 HCF or 700 cubic feet that equates to approximately 5,236.36 gallons.
+If the average residential consumption is 10 CCF or 1000 cubic feet that equates to approximately 7,480 gallons.

-You would need to purchase 991.7 cases to meet your needs to shower, wash, use the toilet, do laundry, etc. on a monthly basis.
-This would require a household to spend approximately $2,965 dollars a month solely on their water needs for consumption.
+You would need to purchase approximately 1,416 cases to meet your needs to shower, wash, use the toilet, do laundry, etc. on a monthly basis.
+This would require a household to spend approximately $7,023 dollars a month solely on their water needs for consumption.

-Under the City of Lorain Utilities Department's current rate structure, a household consuming 7 HCF of water spends $48.69 a month for their water needs and $53.66 a month for their sewer needs.
+Under the City of Lorain Utilities Department's current rate structure, a household consuming 10 HCF of water spends $57.60 a month for their water needs and $64.80 a month for their sewer needs, a total of $122.40 for access to water and wastewater services.

 We here at the City of Lorain Utilities Department ensure that our customers receive the highest quality water for everyday consumption.